San Francisco Mesothelioma Lawyer

 - Pabco/CA Gypsum Company/Fireboard Paper, Newark

 The Zonolite location in Newark was particularly problematic.
 It received over 330,000 tons of Libby vermiculite.
-As an exfoliation facility, it contributed significantly to asbestos exposure of workers and even nearby residents.
+As an exfoliation facility, it contributed significantly to workers’ and nearby residents’ asbestos exposure.

 Other San Francisco Job Sites with Asbestos Exposure